rust-lang/rfcs/text/0000-delegation.md

 ## Delegate Block
 [delegate_block]: #delegate_block

-In a delegation statement, the `to` contextual keyword and field (delegation target) are replaced with a delegate block.
+In a delegation item, the `to` contextual keyword and field (delegation target) are replaced with a delegate block.
 The block maps Self parameters to implementer expressions and return values to output types.

 e.g. Delegating to an inner type using getter methods instead of fields: